turret-studios/matrix-server/README.md

 identity service api: r0.3.0
 push gateway api: r0.1.1
 ## configuring
-to configure your server, copy `config.json.example` to a file called `config.json`. read through the config file and set your configuration.
+to configure your server, copy `config.yml.example` to a file called `config.yml`. read through the config file and set your configuration.
 ## updating
-when updating, if the config.version has incremented by only a decimal, then a change in the config.json is not required. otherwise, updating the config.json file is required and the server will fail to start without the necessary changes. view config changelog for more information
+when updating, keep in mind that the config specifications may update. a config update is required when the config version has incremented by a full whole number